aymenhafeez/aymenhafeez.github.io/src/content/post/2024-10-11-bessel-function.md

 title: "Deriving the neutron diffusion equation"
 publishDate: "11 October 2024"
 description: "An application of the Bessel function in nuclear reactor theory --- derivation"
-tags: ["physics", "nuclear engineering", "bessel function", "pde"]
+tags: ["physics", "nuclear engineering", "bessel function"]
 ---

 An application of the Bessel function in nuclear reactor theory --- derivation